ministryofjustice/feed-parser/README.md

 We are currently running this application in [kubernetes using a cron manifest file](https://github.com/ministryofjustice/hale-platform/blob/main/helm_deploy/wordpress/templates/cron-feedparser.yaml) that periodically runs depending on the cron schedule.

+Everytime it runs, it will produce a JSON file(s) for each feed it is parsing, plus a tracker JSON called `feeds.json`, and upload these to the namespace's s3 bucket in a folder called `/feed-parser`.

 ## Local development

 To run locally: